- Self-employment is a dream for many, but its challenges often dissuade people from pursuing this path.

 Tip: The most important part of any effective marketing plan is consistency; no matter what plan you choose, stick to it for at least 90 days.
 This will give you time to see whether or not your plan is working.

 Achieving work-life balance

-Make sure you’re taking weekends off (for the most part), and setting reasonable limits for the hours you work each week.
+Make sure you’re taking weekends off (for the most part) and setting reasonable limits for the hours you work each week.

-Additionally, don’t work fully from home.
+Additionally, don’t work entirely from home.
 Your home is supposed to be your haven, and if you spend every second of work in your living room or at your kitchen table, it might soon become a place you associate with stress and labor.

-Instead, drive to a coffee shop or coworking space to get your work done.
+Instead, drive to a coffee shop or co-working space to get your work done.
 That way, you’ll also be able to focus better without thinking about all the chores you need to do or the shows you want to watch.

 The most important thing is to find a balance that works for you.
-Transitioning from a full-time gig to self-employment can be terrifying; but it’s worth it to be able to craft the career and lifestyle you want.
+Transitioning from a full-time gig to self-employment can be terrifying, but it’s worth it to be able to craft the career and lifestyle you want.